- Originally published: May 24, 2023

 A workplace visitor policy isn’t just about security—it’s about creating a better experience for everyone, from employees to visitors.
 With clear guidelines in place, you can ensure safety, save time, and deliver a welcoming and professional environment every time.

-Visitor policies are essential for many types of organizations to keep their spaces safe, organized, and welcoming:
+Visitor policies are essential for many types of organizations to keep their spaces safe, organized, and welcoming.
+Here are the most common visitor policy examples:

 - Offices and businesses: To manage clients, vendors, and job candidates, ensuring smooth check-ins and workplace security.
 Here’s a visitor policy example from BMC.